 If you are thinking of selling using a buyer & seller matching service such as Property Whispers, we recommend you carefully review the following steps to help you decide whether to sell your own home or seek the assistance of an experienced Real Estate professional.

-Affinity Property has helped many clients sell and buy properties ‘Off Market’, meaning the property doesn’t get advertised on the major real estate portals and is offered privately to registered buyers.
-Registering your interest in off market sales is a great way for Buyers to get first look at a property with limited competition.
+Affinity Property has helped many clients sell and buy properties ‘Off Portal’, meaning the property doesn’t get advertised on the major real estate portals and is offered privately to registered buyers.
+Registering your interest in off portal sales is a great way for Buyers to get first look at a property with limited competition.
 It is also a great way for Vendors to save money when they sell.
-If you would like to find out more about buying or selling Off Market Properties, you can Register Here
+If you would like to find out more about buying or selling Off Portal Properties, you can Register Here

 Carefully research recent sale prices of properties similar to yours in your immediate area.
 Find out what buyers in today’s market would pay to buy your property ‘as is’ without any changes or improvements.
 Investigate the average days on market for properties to sell, how many properties like yours are for sale and what level of discounting is currently happening against the initial list price.
 Research your property’s attributes – what is the market median price for that specific type of property in your suburb?
 Is your property better than others ?
 Know lot size, zoning and relevant property disclosure laws.
 Then establish a realistic price for your property based on that information.